-Students who secure a study abroad place but subsequently withdraw from the study abroad programme after the last Friday in February and before taking up their placement abroad, will be charged £100 except in exceptional circumstances for which supporting evidence will be required.
-Withdrawals must be made in writing by email to the Study Abroad office.
-This policy applies to both university-wide and school exchange destinations.
+Students who secure a place on the 2022/23 study abroad programme but subsequently withdraw after Friday 25th February 2022 and before taking up their placement abroad, will be charged £100 except in exceptional circumstances for which supporting evidence will be required.
+This policy applies to open exchange, subject-based exchange and Horizon exchange destinations.
+Withdrawals must be made in writing by email to the Study Abroad Office.
 Withdrawals are final and cannot be reversed.

 Important: Failure to pay the withdrawal fee when instructed to do so will result in the debt being added to your university account.

 Exceptional circumstances that would normally waive the withdrawal fee include:

 - personal illness preventing travel (eg doctor’s note)

 - health concerns relating to travel to the destination country